- Skip Ahead to

 - Setting Colors on your Timeline

-Timeline is a living view of how your work fits together that helps you start projects on the right foot, and hit your deadlines.
+Timeline is a beautiful, living view of how your work fits together that helps you start projects on the right foot, and hit your deadlines.
 With Timeline, you can create a project plan that shows how all of the pieces of your project fit together, share plans to get buy in and give everyone confidence that your team will deliver on time, and adapt your plan as problems arise and work inevitably changes to keep your project on track.

 Viewing your project on a Timeline

 You can view any project that you have in Asana in Timeline view.

 To access your project’s Timeline, click on the Timeline tab in your project view.

 Subtasks do not automatically inherit the project or assignee from their parent tasks.
 You need to manually add a subtask to a project and add a due date/date range in order for it to appear in the project’s Timeline

 - Any task in your project that has a due date or date range added will automatically show up on your Timeline.

 - Unscheduled tasks in your project that don’t have due dates will appear at the bottom of your Timeline in the Unscheduled Tasks section.